crusher-dev/docsv2/docs/development/docker-deploy-locally.md

 We want to make it super easy for anyone to install Crusher locally.
 This is the best option if you're looking to try Crusher locally.

 :::danger
-This might not be stable.
-As this has not been looked on for slightly long time.
+This is not be stable.
+We're pretty swamped, this will be updated soon.
-Deployment process for services such as crusher-app, etc has changed.
 :::

 #### Requirement